duckdb/duckdb-web/docs/guides/performance/schema.md

 ## Types

 It is important to use the correct type for encoding columns (e.g., `BIGINT`, `DATE`, `DATETIME`).
-While it is always possible to use string types (`VARCHAR`, etc.) to encode more specific values, this is not recommended as strings are generally slower to process.
+While it is always possible to use string types (`VARCHAR`, etc.) to encode more specific values, this is not recommended.
+Strings use more space and are slower to process in operations such as filtering, join, and aggregation.

 When loading CSV files, you may leverage the CSV reader's [auto-detection mechanism](../../data/csv/auto_detection) to get the correct types for CSV inputs.